Open Access Policy for the University of Ottawa Library

 and in keeping with the broader open access movement, the University of Ottawa Library adopts this policy to ensure that our scholarship is widely disseminated, openly available, and accessible.

 Staff at the University of Ottawa Library will make the best possible effort to publish in open access venues that provide unrestricted public access to our works.
-At a minimum, we will secure the right to self-archive our published materials, and will deposit these works in uO Research.
+At a minimum, we will secure the right to self-archive our published materials, and will deposit these works in an open access repository, with a preference for uO Research.

 We grant the University of Ottawa the non-exclusive right to make our scholarly publications accessible through uO Research subject to copyright restrictions.